 Cerulean's Dynamic Tumor Targeting™ Platform creates NDCs that are designed to provide safer and more effective cancer treatments.
-We believe our NDCs concentrate their anti-cancer payloads inside tumors while sparing normal tissue because they are small enough to pass through the "leaky" vasculature present in tumors, but are too large to pass through the pores of healthy blood vessels.
-Once inside tumors, we believe our NDCs are actively taken up into tumor cells where they slowly release their anti-cancer payload, providing a durable inhibition of their targets.
+We believe the NDCs concentrate their anti-cancer payloads inside tumors while sparing normal tissue because they are small enough to pass through the "leaky" vasculature present in tumors, but are too large to pass through the pores of healthy blood vessels.
+Once inside tumors, we believe the NDCs are actively taken up into tumor cells where they slowly release their anti-cancer payload, providing a durable inhibition of their targets.
 An NDC consists of an anti-cancer payload that is chemically conjugated to a polymer backbone with a linker.

 NDCs are designed to target tumor cells while sparing normal tissue, providing patients with potentially safer and more effective cancer therapy.